-This directory can now serve as a repository on this system.
+cd /local mkdir \$USER # this will create a directory named with your CnetID chown 700 \$USER # this will ensure that your directory is accessible only by you This directory can now serve as a repository on this system.
 Unlike the home directory, it will only be available on your desktop system, however, it will not have a quota or be as slow as the network drive.
-For further information https://howto.cs.uchicago.edu/nix:permissions
+More information on unix permissions.
 If you require software that is not installed, it is best to install it locally, in your home directory or /local directory if this is possible.
 If it is not, please contact Techstaff.
 Place any files that you want to be backed up in your home directory, either by creating them there or by copying them there for long term storage.
 We back up the home directories twice a week.
-Quotas We place quotas on the home directory.
+Last update: 2017/09/19 10:58 Quotas We place quotas on the home directory.
 The starting quota is 2.5GB.
 Most users do not exceed this limit and it is mostly in place to prevent runaway log files or similar inadvertently large files.
 We will increase it upon reasonable request.
 Self Management Because we don't give sudo access on desktops or servers to students, or because students prefer other operating system options, we do allow students to install and manage their own operating system on the desktop.
-Doing so gives freedom but also has the following restrictions: The desktop will not be permitted to mount filesystems from the NFS server.
+Doing so gives freedom but also has the following restrictions: - The desktop will not be permitted to mount filesystems from the NFS server.
 (See "Do I get sudo access?")
-Therefore, you will not have access to your CS home directory or to other filesystems, for example /stage. (/stage gives direct access to website source such as for courses.)
-Mitigation: use linux.cs.uchicago.edu for access to these files.
-Techstaff does not perform backups of the system.
-Mitigation: Do your own backups or rsync the files to a system that is backed up.
-Techstaff does not maintain updates to your system.
-Techstaff will assist as we can if there are questions or problems, but the amount of time that can be spent is limited.
-The reported hacked systems that we have had have all been student-run systems.
-Therefore, it is very important to note the following: Make sure that your root and user passwords are not guessable, are not used elsewhere, and that you connect from trusted sources and always use encryption.
-The system will be immediately pulled from the network by ITS Security and cannot be restored without a complete reformat and reinstall of the OS.
-Make sure that you are backing up important files regularly.
-Make sure that your system is current with all patches.
-Be careful about what you install and to whom you give access.
-You will have to use other systems to perform TA duties.
+Therefore, you will not have access to your CS home directory or to other filesystems, for example /stage. (/stage gives direct access to website source such as for courses.) - Techstaff does not perform backups of the system. - Techstaff does not maintain updates to your system. - Techstaff will assist as we can if there are questions or problems, but the amount of time that can be spent is limited. - The reported hacked systems that we have had have all been student-run systems.
+Therefore, it is very important to note the following: - Make sure that your root and user passwords are not guessable, are not used elsewhere, and that you connect from trusted sources and always use encryption. - The system will be immediately pulled from the network by ITS Security and cannot be restored without a complete reformat and reinstall of the OS. - Make sure that you are backing up important files regularly. - Make sure that your system is current with all patches. - Be careful about what you install and to whom you give access. - You will have to use other systems to perform TA duties.
+From https://howto.cs.uchicago.edu/ - How do I?
+Permanent link: